universam1/iSpindel/docs/FAQ-en.md

 For unclear reasons sometimes it looks like flashing of the iSpindel went well while it actually didn’t which could lead to unpredictable behavior.
 This behavior could be but is not limited to:
--	the blue led of the wemos stays on permanently
+-	the blue LED of the wemos stays on permanently
 -	parts of configuration is not saved, e.g. offset tilt

 The solution to this can be initializing the memory of the wemos before flashing it with the iSpindel firmware.(as if you were formatting a new harddrive before you can use it)